kidylee/GCLog4j/README.md

 Highlight keyword by thread and components。
 ![screen shot](https://raw.github.com/kidylee/GCLog4j/img/img/Screen.png)
 ##Installation
-Download and put all files in below directory，after that you may need restart the Sublime.
+Download and put all files in below directory，after that you may need to restart the Sublime.
 ```
 C:\Documents and Settings\$user\Application Data\Sublime Text 2\Packages\GCLog4j
 ```
 ##Features：
 + Highlight by thread.
 + Highlight by components.
-+ Hightlight the syntax of xml and SQL .
++ Highlight the syntax of xml and SQL .
 + Highlight all content which begin with [$USE_CASE_NAME].

 ##FAQ: